Manayunk/Norristown Line: History

 The Manayunk/Norristown Line is a continuation of the Reading Company's suburban services on the Norristown Branch from Philadelphia to Norristown, Pennsylvania.
 Electrified service to Norristown and Chestnut Hill East began on February 5, 1933.
 Steam (and later diesel)-operated intercity services continued to operate beyond Norristown.
 By the 1960s Budd Rail Diesel Cars handled most of the Reading's diesel services, although the Reading's EMD FP7 locomotives, displaced from the Crusader, saw regular use on the Philadelphia–Reading run.
 SEPTA discontinued services beyond Norristown on July 26, 1981.

-Between 1984–2010 the route was designated R6 Norristown as part of SEPTA's diametrical reorganization of its lines.
+Between 1984 and 2010 the route was designated R6 Norristown as part of SEPTA's diametrical reorganization of its lines.
 Manayunk/Norristown Line trains operated through the city center to the Ivy Ridge Line (later Cynwyd) on the ex-Pennsylvania side of the system.
 The R-number naming system was dropped on July 25, 2010.
 SEPTA undertook a series of operational and physical improvements of the Norristown Branch beginning in 2013, culminating in the activation of positive train control on August 15, 2016.

 On April 9, 2020, service on the line was suspended due to the COVID-19 pandemic, though and stations were still being served by other rail services.
 Service resumed on June 28, 2020.
 On September 1–2, 2021, the remnants of Hurricane Ida caused severe flooding along the Schuylkill River, with the Manayunk/Norristown Line between Miquon and Norristown flooded and damaged.
 As a result, service along the line was suspended.
 Service between Center City Philadelphia and Spring Mill resumed on September 7 while service along the entire length of the line to Norristown resumed on September 13.